ExpositionEngineering/exposition-engineering-article-one-starter/README.md

 you should delete the `TODO` marker and the entire prompt and then add your own content to demonstrate that you understand all aspects of this project.

+Please note that the `article.md` file in the `writing/` directory must contain the statement `I adhered to the Allegheny College Honor Code while completing this project.` so as to indicate that the author adhered to the Allegheny College Honor Code while completing the assignment.

 ## Effective Exposition Engineering

 Students who create the any type of writing, speaking, or peer review should